extrasalt/extrasalt.github.io/resume/resume.md

 March 2021 - Present

-Avalara is a cloud-based compliance provider with a stated goal of being part of every transaction.
-This involves helping our customers respond to changes in tax rates, laws and levies.
+Avalara is a cloud-based compliance SaaS provider with the stated goal of being a part of every transaction in the world.
+This involves helping our customers respond to changes in tax rates, laws and other levies, automatic tax calculation and automated returns filing

-Building the content sourcing platform to enable non-technical people to scrape unstructured content from hundreds of thousands of sources and automate the manual effort involved in responding to changes.
-The platform is composed using temporal/cadence workflows with workflows handling the infrastructure lifecycle and business logic.
+My team builds distributed crawling infrastructure to detect changes and extract content from hundreds of thousands of sources including government websites.
+This content sourcing platform is composed of temporal workflows written in golang with workflows handling both the infrastructure lifecycle and business logic.
+It is deployed on Kubernetes and we are responsible for development, maintenance and ops of the system.
+The app has a react frontend.

+We work closely with some of the best tax researchers in the world enabling them to reduce the manual effort involved in responding to tax law changes.

 ### Software Engineer II , Avalara